 With regard to the obstacles faced by asylum seekers in accessing the labour market, the most prominent ones are the following:

 - Low wages and lack of supplementary material assistance: Remuneration from employment is often highly insufficient to meet the basic needs of a family.
 This is particularly problematic for asylum seekers with families and is compounded by the sharp increase of rent in urban areas as well as a lack of supplementary measures for asylum seekers with low income.
 Labour conditions such as taking up accommodation at the place of work often lead to splitting up the family.
 These jobs can also be offered to single parents without taking into consideration the care of children or possible supplementary assistance for childcare support.

-- Distance and lack of convenient transportation: Given the nature of employment that asylum seekers are permitted to take up, workplaces are often situated in remote rural regions and working hours may start as early as 04:00 or 05:00am.
-Asylum seekers have reported difficulties in commuting to these workplaces using low-cost transportation (e.g., public buses) as public transportation usually starts from around 06:00am and is poorly connected in rural areas.
+- Distance and lack of convenient transportation: Although the expansion of the permitted sectors for asylum seekers provides employment opportunities in urban areas, many jobs remain in remote rural regions, and working hours may include night shifts, or start as early as 04:00 or 05:00 am.
+Asylum seekers have reported difficulties in commuting to these workplaces using low-cost transportation (e.g. public buses) as public transportation usually starts from around 06:00am and is poorly connected in rural areas.
 Remuneration does not cover travel expenses.